 - There have been recent high-profile cases where parents of teenagers have been charged with reckless endangerment of a child for hosting underage drinking parties.
 The police typically get involved in these situations when a teenager becomes sick from drinking too much.
 When a teenager is taken to the hospital for alcohol poisoning, it’s not unusual for the hospital staff to call the police.
 Underage parties are also exposed when a teenager drives away and gets into a car accident.
 In defending these types of cases, there is usually a dispute as to whether the parents were aware there were teenagers drinking in their home.
 Unless the parents were actually drinking with their kids, it’s often difficult for the Commonwealth to prove they knew about the drinking and failed to stop it.

-Speak with our Middlesex County reckless endangerment of a child attorney today if you have been accused of a crime like reckless endangerment of a child, resisting arrest, or trespassing.
+Speak with our Concord child endangerment attorneys today if you have been accused of a crime like reckless endangerment of a child, resisting arrest, or trespassing.
+Contact us online for a free case evaluation.